ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

         }
       }
 ~~~~
-{: #fig-push-4 artwork-align="center" title="Content of the Pushed Update from 105 to 106"}
+{: #fig-push-4 artwork-align="left" title="Content of the Pushed Update from 105 to 106"}

 #### Stopping Server Push